ggonnella/gfapy/doc/tutorial/custom_records.rst

   form) and returns the string which codes it in the GFA file (also here references are validated but not converted into strings)

-Finally the datatype is registered calling `register_datatype`.
+Finally the datatype is registered calling :func:`~gfapy.field.field.Field.register_datatype`.
 The code for the taxon ID extension is the following:

 .. code:: python